jakeh123456/KashCow-Group-4/Website/README.md

 How to launch the website and server for the maze solver:

+# Step 1: Install Node.js
+Download and install Node.js from [https://nodejs.org/](https://nodejs.org/).
+Make sure to add Node.js to your system PATH.

-# Step 1: Navigate to the project directory.
+# Step 2: Navigate to the project directory.
 In your terminal with dir as KashCow-Group-4 type:
 ```
 cd Website